BuckyMaler/fitness/README.md

 # [Fitness: Bootstrap 4 website template](http://buckymaler.com/fitness)

+What is BootStrap4?
+Bootstrap is a free front-end framework for faster and easier web development Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins
+Bootstrap also gives you the ability to easily create responsive designs

 ### [Featured on BlazRobar](http://blazrobar.com/free-psd-website-templates/fitness-one-pager-html-template/)

 Fitness is a bright and vibrant single page website template written in Bootstrap 4, and serves as a fantastic starting point to get you going on your next website project.